ewwmy/cheatsheets/typescript-en.md

   })

 ;(async () => {
-  // there is no other option to use properties added by decorators except type casting the instance with the custom type const product1 = new Product() as ProductWithCreatedAt console.log(product1)
+  // there is no other option to use properties added by decorators except type assertion of the instance with the custom type const product1 = new Product() as ProductWithCreatedAt console.log(product1)
   // Product {